nickg/nextcellent/readme.txt

 - Absolutely, just activate NextGEN and NextCellent will deactivate itself automatically

 = I prefer using NextGEN, how can I uninstall NextCellent plugin without loosing my pictures/album/galleries? =

- Assuming you have both plugins installed:
+- Assuming you have both plugins installed:
 - If you are unsure, backup the site first(!)
 - Be sure NextCellent is deactivated
-- MANUALLY remove NextCellent plugin folder (usually nextcellent-gallery-nextgen-legacy). **DO NOT** use traditional Wordpress uninstall procedure (it will delete your pictures and galleries!!!!)
+- MANUALLY remove NextCellent plugin folder (usually nextcellent-gallery-nextgen-legacy).
+Do not use traditional Wordpress uninstall procedure.
 - Reactivate NextGEN (if it was deactivated)
 - That's all

 = I switched to NextCellent, how can I uninstall the NextGEN plugin without loosing my pictures/album/galleries? =

-Assuming you have both plugins installed:
+- Assuming you have both plugins installed:

-- If you are unsure, backup the site first(!)
+- If you are unsure, I backup the site first(!)
 - Be sure NextGEN is deactivated
-- MANUALLY remove NextGEN plugin folder(usually NextGEN-gallery) . **DO NOT** use traditional Wordpress uninstall procedure (it will delete your pictures and galleries!!!!)
+- MANUALLY remove NextGEN plugin folder(usually NextGEN-gallery) .
+Do not use traditional Wordpress uninstall procedure.
 - Activate NextCellent (if it was deactivated)
 - That's all

 = I have NextGEN 1.9.13 or older, should I install NextCellent? =

 - Good question.
-NextCellent makes no significatives differences at this current stage, except minimal text changes and NextGEN detection to avoid user confusion.
+NextCellent 1.9.14 makes no significatives differences at this current stage, except minimal text changes and NextGEN detection to avoid user confusion.
 Aside that, it should be identical, handling your galleries without problems.
 This is a starting point to anyone using older NextGEN version.

 = If I have NextGEN 2.x.x, should I install NextCellent? =

 - In case NextGEN is working right for you and you had never a problem into transition from 1.9.x to 2.x.x, you can safely ignore NextCellent.
 - If you are coming from older NextGEN versions (1.9.13 and earlier) and for some reason you want an alternative development path, give this plugin a try.
 - There is no guarantee about compatibility with future NextGEN releases.
-NGG and NXTC are walking different development path.

 = I am a site owner , would NextCellent be a good option? =